jgph91/Restaurant_chooser/README.md

 ## Contact info

-If you have any doubt please don't heisitate to contact with me:
+If you have any doubt please don't heisitate to contact me:

 - email : jgph91@gmail.com
 - linkedin:  <a href="https://www.linkedin.com/in/javier-gomez-del-pulgar/?locale=en_US">Javier Gómez del Pulgar</a>